 - Sanctification: the process of becoming holy

-- Gospel Call: when the message of Jesus Christ as Saviour appeals to your heart
+- Gospel Call: when the message of Jesus Christ as Saviour draw your heart

-- Regeneration: when God changes your heart/nature to be receptive to the Gospel Call
+- Regeneration / new birth: when God makes you spiritually alive to be receptive to the Gospel Call

 - Assurance: the realisation of the reality of salvation in those who are truly saved